 - Mind Screw: His penchant for unsettling gamers with plot twists, shoving in vignettes note or Non Sequiturs, and throwing in random plot threads (such as political commentary) create quite a...unique experience.

 - Obfuscating Insanity: Nothing he does is meaningless or random; carefully examine any of his works, and you'll find that there's quite a lot of deliberate connections and meanings both literal and symbolic behind his strange decisions.
 Despite this, he presents it all in a deliberately unintuitive manner, especially for first-time players.

-- Playing the Player: Oftentimes in a way more akin to trolling, rather than dramatic manipulation.
+- Plot Twist: Oftentimes in a way more akin to trolling, rather than dramatic manipulation.
 Though there can be that, too.

 - Rule of Cool: One of the constants in his games: awesome things happen because they're awesome.
 And they are usually never brought up again.

-- Shared Universe: "Kill the Past", although the games it consists of are a matter of debate within the fandom.
+- "Kill the Past", although the games it consists of are a matter of debate within the fandom.
 Often referred to as a Thematic Series due to the fact that the only games from it available in English for many years were both barely connected at all; now that more of them are translated, the literal connections are more apparent.
 Several other Grasshopper games also have minor connections to them.
-Travis Strikes Back establishes the 'verse clearly, with characters from No More Heroes, killer7, Shadows of the Damned, Killer is Dead, Let It Die and The 25th Ward crossing paths with each other.
+Travis Strikes Again establishes the 'verse clearly, with characters from No More Heroes, the Silver Case games, killer7, Shadows of the Damned (as an in-world video game), Killer is Dead, and Let It Die crossing paths with each other.